KiwiSaver & First Home Super Saver Scheme (FHSSS)

-The good news is you can use your KiwiSaver for the FHSS scheme in Australia as long as you meet the criteria set out by the ATO.
+The good news is you can use your KiwiSaver for the FHSS scheme in Australia as soon as you move to Australia as long as you meet the criteria set out by the ATO.
 The ATO says ‘if you transfer an amount into an Australian super fund from a KiwiSaver scheme, the amount will be an eligible contribution (except for certain amounts)’.
 What is the ATO criteria, we hear you ask?

 The KiwiSaver and FHSS criteria explained